fvdsn/rizzly/README.md

 - We cannot get the `value` out of `res` without checking `ok` (or using a convenience method, let's see later)
 - `res.error` can only be compared with actual, possible error types.
 Possible error types for a result are always known and can be auto completed by your editor
 - `res.cause` can hold any data and is also type checked.
 - We do not need to explicitly tell the possible returned types on a function, they are correctly inferred.
+The inferance also works with function composition.

 ## Documentation